-BIOL 180 - Introduction to Environmental Studies (SI) (3)
+ENST 180 - Introduction to Environmental Studies (SI) (3)

 This introductory course will integrate concepts and material from several disciplines to analyze and evaluate current environmental problems, study specific pollutants, and evaluate consequences of their continued production.
-A modern and holistic approach is designed to meet both the needs of non-majors with a serious concern about environmental issues and the needs of students who intend to pursue career objectives in environmental science or ecology.
-Prerequisite: Natural Science Core course.
+A modern and holistic approach is designed to meet both the needs of nonmajors with a serious concern about environmental issues and the needs of students who intend to pursue career objectives in environmental science or ecology.
+Prerequisite: (NS) Course.
 Cross-Listed as: BIOL 180.
-Core Requirements: Scientific Intersections and Impacts
+Core: Scientific Intersections and Impacts